bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/references.md

   `https://example.com/path/to/file#/components/schemas/MySchema`

 {{< hint warning >}}
-Security reasons forbid remote references by default, use `--allow-remote-refs` cli flag to allow it.
+Remote references initially are forbidden by security reasons, use `--allow-remote-refs` cli flag to allow it.
 {{< /hint >}}

 {{< hint info >}}